Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 **Objective:** To explore counter-controlled and event-driven while loops in Python and understand common loop-related errors such as the off-by-one error.

 **Instructions**
-- Fill in required fields in comment section
+- Fill in the required fields in comment section
 - Copy the above code block in lab2g.py.
 - Change the value of count to 1 and then run the program to see how many times the loop runs.
 - Next change the while condition to `count < 5 ` and then run the program to see how many times the loop runs.
 - Next change the condition to `count <= 5` and then run the program to see how many times the loop runs.
 - What did you observe in all of the above examples when you change the value of loop variable or the expression.
 It is important that you are well aware of initial value of loop variable and the condition in the loop expression to know exactly how many times the loop will be executed.
-- Search on internet about "What is off by 1 error in loops"?
+- Search on the internet about "What is off by 1 error in loops"?

-Next we will do a more complex but really useful example.
+Next, we will do a more complex but really useful example.
-In python, we often use while loop to see if the user entered the required value.
+In Python, we often use while loop to see if the user entered the required value.
 We keep asking the user for a value until the user enters the correct value.
-This is a scenario driven by an event rather than driven by a counter, because you do not know how many times the user will enter the incorrect value before the user enters the correct value.
+This is a scenario-driven by an event rather than driven by a counter, because you do not know how many times the user will enter the incorrect value before the user enters the correct value.
 See the example below:

 ```Python
 guess = 5